Master's

 Declaration of Originality

-Declaration on the Use of Generative AI.
+Declaration on the use of AI.
 You can find more information about the use of AI in exams here.